 • Budget: Evaluate how much you’re willing to spend on protein powder.
 And pro tip: Take advantage of subscribe and save deals (if you’re confident in the product, that is).

-• Brand integrity: Of course, how you feel about a brand is completely personal, but we recommend reviewing the brand of interest before supporting them with your hard-earned dollars.
-Areas to check out include a company’s mission statement, core values, and any available reviews on its main side or third-party sellers like Amazon.
+• Brand integrity: Of course, how you feel about a brand is completely personal, but we recommend reviewing the brand of interest before supporting it with your hard-earned dollars.
+Areas to check out include a company’s mission statement, core values, and any available reviews on its main site or third-party sellers like Amazon.

 FAQs About Protein Powder for Sensitive Stomachs